Have questions? We're here.

 Day 5: Palenque Maya Ruins | Mishol-Ha Waterfall

 Palenque was an important power center during the height of Mayan civilization that dates back to 100 BC.
 It is still unclear what led to the important city state’s fall around 900 AD.
-Nestled deep in jungles at the foot of the Sierra Madre del Sur, Palenque’s setting is as memorable as the site is important for the light it sheds on Maya traditions, ritual, ceremony and spirituality.
+Nestled deep in jungles at the foot of the Sierra Madre del Sur, Palenque’s setting is as memorable as the site is important for the light it sheds on Maya traditions, rituals, ceremonies, and spirituality.
 A massive complex spread over 15 sq. km., only the central area has been excavated.
-Peruse the Templo de Las Inscripciones, a burial monument that is Palenque’s tallest building, and El Palacio, the residence of Palenque’s rulers built in stages from 400 AD until 900 AD and restored in 1955.
+Peruse the Templo de Las Inscripciones, a burial monument that is Palenque’s tallest building, and El Palacio, the residence of Palenque’s rulers, built in stages from 400 AD until 900 AD and restored in 1955.
 The palace’s tower is believed to have been constructed so Maya royalty and priests could watch the falling sun during the winter solstice.

 After Palenque, continue to the Mishol-Ha Waterfall that cascades 115 feet into a pool surrounded by lush, green vegetation.
 An optional path winds behind the main falls that acts as a curtain and leads into a cave.
 Be prepared to get wet, but it is a nice break from the tropical heat.
 Bring your swimsuit and take a swim in designated areas during low flows.